l3uddz/traktarr/README.md

   Add multiple shows to Sonarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
-For example,
-                                  anticipated, trending, popular, watched,
+For example, anticipated, trending,
-                                  played, watchlist or any URL to a list [required]
-  -l, --add-limit INTEGER         Limit number of shows added to Sonarr.
-                                  [default: 0]
-  -d, --add-delay FLOAT           Seconds between each add request to Sonarr.
+                                  popular, person, watched, played, recommended, watchlist or any URL to a list  [required] -l, --add-limit INTEGER         Limit number of shows added to Sonarr.  [default: 0] -d, --add-delay FLOAT           Seconds between each add request to Sonarr.  [default: 2.5] -s, --sort [rating|release|votes]
-                                  [default: 2.5]
-  -s, --sort [votes|rating|release]
-                                  Sort list to process.
-  -g, --genre TEXT                Only add shows from this genre to Sonarr.
+                                  Sort list to process.  [default: votes] -g, --genre TEXT                Only add shows from this genre to Sonarr.
   -f, --folder TEXT               Add shows with this root folder to Sonarr.
+  -a, --actor TEXT                Only add movies from this actor to Radarr.
   --no-search                     Disable search when adding shows to Sonarr.
   --notifications                 Send notifications.
-  --authenticate-user TEXT        Specify which user to authenticate with to
-                                  retrieve Trakt lists.
+  --authenticate-user TEXT        Specify which user to authenticate with to retrieve Trakt lists.
                                   Default: first user in the config --ignore-blacklist              Ignores the blacklist when running the command.
+  --remove-rejected-from-recommended
+                                  Removes rejected/existing shows from recommended.
   --help                          Show this message and exit.
 ```